Relintai/pandemonium_engine_docs/community/contributing/documentation_guidelines.md

 See also:
  For details on Git usage and the pull request workflow, please
              refer to the `doc_pr_workflow` page.
-Most of what it describes regarding the main godotengine/godot repository is also valid for the docs repository.
+Most of what it describes regarding the main pandemoniumengine/pandemonium repository is also valid for the docs repository.

 Warning:
- The class reference's source files are in the `Godot engine repository
+ The class reference's source files are in the `Pandemonium engine repository
-             ( https://github.com/godotengine/godot )`.
-We generate the `Godot API
+             ( https://github.com/pandemoniumengine/pandemonium )`.
+We generate the `Pandemonium API
              ( toc-class-ref )` section of this documentation from them.
 If you want to update the description of a class, its methods, or properties, read `doc_updating_the_class_reference`.

 Warning:
  If you want to edit the **API reference**, please note that it
-             should *not* be done in the godot-docs repository.
-Instead, you should edit the `doc/classes/*` XML files of Godot's main repository.
+             should *not* be done in the pandemonium-docs repository.
+Instead, you should edit the `doc/classes/*` XML files of Pandemonium's main repository.
 These files are then later used to generate the in-editor documentation as well as the API reference of the online docs.
 Read more here: `doc_updating_the_class_reference`.